-- Completion of this extensive program requires only 26 hours to reach the 150 hour requirement to be certified as a public accountant in NYS.
+- Completion of this program requires only 26 additional hours to be certified as a public accountant in NYS.

-- Partnership with the Simon Graduate School of Business allows students to immediately go on and complete their CPA designation.
+- Partnership with the Simon Graduate School of Business allows students to immediately go on to complete their CPA designation.

 Accounting and Information Management Courses (28 credits)

 ACC 301-Intermediate Accounting I (3)